guc1/A-Piece-Of-Cake/UPDATE.md

 - 2025-10-29: Displayed original activity description during planning review to aid feedback writing and added test coverage.
 - 2025-10-29: Displayed error message on failed login attempts and added test coverage.
 - 2025-10-30: Added script and helper to reset user passwords by ID and documented usage.

+- 2025-10-18: Added 12H review extension with reason capture, review date freezing across planning and reports, and a nav indicator that shows the active reason in live, viewer, and historical modes.